-* Gurmar or Cowplant (Gymnema sylvestre) is a woody vine whose leaves regenerate and repair the beta cells of the pancreas.
-This is where insulin production happens, which helps control blood sugar levels.
+* Gurmar or Cowplant (Gymnema sylvestre) is a woody vine.
+Its leaves regenerate and repair the beta cells of the pancreas.
+This is where insulin production happens.
+It helps control blood sugar levels.

 * Bitter melon (Momardica charantia) helps to control blood glucose levels as well as fat storage in your liver.

 * Linn seed (Syzygium cumini) can improve insulin sensitivity in the body’s cells.

 Berberine is a Safe Effective Alternative to Metformin

 Another botanical that is well researched in diabetes, metabolic syndrome, obesity, and PCOS is berberine.
 Berberine is a yellow-colored alkaloid that can be extracted from several different plants.
 Including a group of shrubs called Berberis.